 9. Craterian Theater at the Collier Center for the Performing Arts

-In downtown Medford, the Craterian Theater first opened to the public in 1924 to the sound of a grand Wurlitzer organ.
-Following many years of community entertainment, including vaudeville performances and talking movies, the theater fell on its hardest times in the late 70s with the advent of home televisions and multiplex theaters.
-After receiving much community support and funding, the Craterian Theater reopened to the public in 1997, completely restored to its original grandeur.
+The Craterian Theater, in downtown Medford, first opened to the public in 1924 to the sound of a grand Wurlitzer organ.
+Following many years of community entertainment, including vaudeville performances and the advent of talking movies, the theater fell on its hardest times in the late 70s with the emergence of home televisions and multiplex theaters.

 Address: 23 S Central Avenue, Medford, Oregon